mpersaud/PeaceMap_MathModel__/README.md

 	3. orange_V_3e

+The data files: b8.txt, b105.txt, c8.txt, c105.txt, ic8.txt, ic105.txt, btextbxy8.txt, and btextbxy105.txt need to be in the same directory that the programs are using

 When asked for "ONLY NUMBER n and I will find cn.txt, etc. (#/a, Def=a)"

 	type either: 105 (return) or 8 (return)